 3. Make the most out of the syllabus

 If you look at the Biology HL syllabus, you will find an entire section dedicated to the learning objectives and unit-by-unit breakdowns.
 This comes in handy when you’re revising for finals and need to determine which information is essential and which information you don’t need to know.
 Another way of doing this is using a condensed study guide instead of the textbook.
 An excellent study guide is the one published by the Oxford University Press.

 4. Past papers, past papers, past papers

 One of the best ways to learn is through practice.
 This is especially important for Paper 2’s short-answer and extended response questions.
-Mark schemes for this paper will give in-depth explanations for each question, as well as a breakdown on answers where you can earn marks.
+Mark schemes for this paper will give in-depth explanations for each question, as well as a breakdown on where you can earn marks.
 Not only will you be able to point out your areas of weakness, but you will also be able to learn a specific way of writing that will allow you to maximize marks.
-You can also test yourself under timed exam conditions so that you are able to get used to the pacing of the exams.
+You can also test yourself under timed exam conditions to get used to the pacing of the exams.